 Senegal: Visa not needed for most nationalities including US, Canada and European union citizens.
 Please contact us for the complete list.
 If visa needed please obtain two entry visa.

 The Gambia: Some nationalities do not need a visa, some others can obtain it at the border, a few others must obtain an invitation letter, please contact us in advance.

 Guinea Bissau: Single-entry visa is required; we can obtain the visa during the expedition.
 Please inform us in advance.

 Sierra Leone: Visa available at the border (cost 100 USD).

 Liberia, Ivory Coast: Single entry visa is required.
 The Ivory Coast E-Visa is not valid for entering the country by land, a visa from the embassy is required.

 Ghana: Single-entry visa required; the visa is issued only at the Ghana embassy competent with the country of residence

 Togo: Visa available at the border, please confirm with us in advance.

 Benin: E-Visa: www.evisa.gouv.bj/en/

-TRAVEL INSURANCE: Not included.
-Mandatory for medical assistance, repatriation, material and physical damages.
+INSURANCE: Mandatory for medical assistance (health care), repatriation, physical and material damages.